Imable/simple-air-pollution-modeling-approach/README.md

 ```
 - The `.xslx` file containing ship specific data **has** to be called `ship_specific_data.xlsx` and cannot be renamed using arguments.
 This file must be placed in the same `/input/` folder as the other input files.
 - The `date` columns in the `.xlsx` files **must** be renamed to `DATE` in order for the program to parse them correctly.
+- Currently it is recommended to only plot **one** weather parameter, as there is only one axis available.
+Plotting multiple will clutter your graph significantly.

 ## Running the model